petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 Don't worry though, we're not actually going to interact with Git and DVC directly.
-I know this is a major sticking point for some people, and I get it.
+I know this is a major sticking point for some people, and I totally sympathize.
 Learning Git is a daunting task.
 However, here all the Git/DVC stuff will be done for us behind the scenes.

 We can start off by creating a Git (and GitHub)